Evidence for strong progenitor age dependence of type Ia supernova luminosity standardization process: Acknowledgements

-We thank David Weinberg, Mark Sullivan, Robert Zinn, Stan Woosley, William Forrest for their comments on the early draft of this paper.
-Support for this work was provided by the National Research Foundation of Korea (2017R1A2B3002919).
+We thank David Weinberg, James Jee, Mark Sullivan, Robert Zinn, Stan Woosley, William Forrest for their comments on the early draft of this paper. {We also thank the referee for a number of helpful comments and suggestions which led to several improvements in the manuscript.} Support for this work was provided by the National Research Foundation of Korea (2022R1A2C3002992, 2022R1A6A1A03053472).